George Peel

-Major Arthur George Villiers Peel (27 February 1869 – 25 April 1956) was a British Member of Parliament and writer on politics and economics.
+Major Arthur George Villiers Peel (27 February 1869 – 25 April 1956) was a British Member of Parliament and a writer on politics and economics.

 Career

 George Peel was the son of Arthur Peel, 1st Viscount Peel, a senior British Liberal politician, and Adelaide Dugdale.

-On 6 October 1906 at the age of 38 Peel married Lady Agnes Lygon.
-He entered New College, Oxford University in 1886, and wrote extensively on politics and economics.
+On 6 October 1906, at the age of 38, Peel married Lady Agnes Lygon.
+He entered New College, Oxford University, in 1886 and wrote extensively on politics and economics.

-Peel was returned as MP for Spalding in the by-election of 1917, sitting until the constituency was abolished in 1918, and was Clerk to the Treasury.
+Peel was elected as MP for Spalding in the by-election of 1917, serving until the constituency was abolished in 1918, and he also served as Clerk to the Treasury.

 Peel died aged 88 on 25 April 1956.